Akkatecture/Documentation/content/docs/advanced_concepts/event_upgrading.md

     - csharp
     - dotnet
 ---
+Also sometimes known as event upcasting.
 At some point you might find the need to replace a event with zero or more events.
 Some use cases might be:

 * A previous application version introduced a domain error in the form of a wrong event being emitted from the aggregate.
 * The domain has changed, either from a change in requirements or simply from a better understanding of the domain.